nxllxvxxd/JMVBD/README.md

 Steps:
 1. Either clone the repository, download the individual files from this repo, or download the latest release
-2. Run ```pip install -r requirements.txt```
+2. Run ```pip install -r ./requirements.txt``` from within the same directory as your requirements.txt file
 3. Copy the files `mvbackdrops.bat` and `mvbackdrops.py` to the top of whichever movie directory you are looking to download backdrop videos for
 4. Run either `mvbackdrops.bat` by double clicking it (You may get a unknown source prompt this is normal just run the batch) or open a command prompt window in the directory where you copied the files and run:

 ```cmd
 py -3.11 ./mvbackdrops.py
 ```

-5. You will be prompted for your TMDB API key [which you can get here](https://developer.themoviedb.org/v4/reference/intro/authentication) it will be saved in your appdata folder in a file named apikey.txt encoded in Base64
+5. You will be prompted for your TMDB API key, if you have not already provided it, [which you can get here](https://developer.themoviedb.org/v4/reference/intro/authentication) it will be saved in either your appdata folder or config folder, depending on your os, in a file named apikey.txt encoded in Base64

 ![image](https://github.com/user-attachments/assets/decbe685-6d56-455c-b530-bdffa55238ac)